 721. The Church and social responsibility.

 723. Darwin and Butler – two versions of evolution.

-Terrorism is a serious threat in the world.
+Terrorism is a serious threat to the world.
 There have been some important attacks in the USA and Europe in the past few years.
-As a result, stronger security measures have been enhanced in the places of potential threat.
+As a result, stronger security measures have been enhanced in the places of potential threats.
 This subject is vital, and as there are some serious and interesting topics on Terrorism, you might want to write on the subject.